 If you’re just starting out though, it’s always worth investigating whether the website builder package you’re after offers a free trial or a free version.
 What free versions are good for is giving you a bit of leeway to get your site right before publishing it – otherwise you might worry you’re throwing money down the drain.

 Wix offers five pricing packages, including a free version.
 Technically you can make your whole website on this free version, but we wouldn’t recommend it as it will limit your options significantly.
-With Wix, the cheapest option is the $4.50 a month Connect Domain plan, which won’t remove Wix’s own adverts and branding from your site – so it’s probably worth avoiding this plan.
-The $11/month Combo plan doesn’t offer very much more, and limits your bandwidth – which might create issues for visitors to your site.
+With Wix, the cheapest option is the $11/month Combo plan, which doesn’t remove adverts, and limits your bandwidth – which might create issues for visitors to your site.
 The VIP plan offers the most storage and features such as email campaigns and VIP support, but costs $29/month.
 But we’d recommend the Unlimited plan: At $14 a month, it probably offers the best compromise between all of the packages.

 Here’s a quick comparison chart to help you gauge typical website builder prices: